jschr/bootstrap-modal/README.md

 Set the inital height of the modal.

 + **maxHeight**
-Set the max-height of the modal.
+Set the max-height of the modal-body.

 + **loading**
 Toggle the loading state.